keelancook/missions-center/for-faculty/mission-trips-faculty/professor-faq.md

    * The short answer is yes.
 Contact the director of the CGCS to discuss this.

 ### What strategies can we implement when going on a mission trip?
    * Our core strategy when going on a mission trip is to partner with local believers or local missionaries who work in the target area.
 We will partner with them, coming alongside their strategies and rhythms to get the Gospel to the nations.
-The IMB utilizes a strategic method called the Core Missionary Task (Entry, evangelism, discipleship, healthy church formation, leadership training, and partnership and exit).
-Partnering with IMB teams in one of these categories is a great way to implement strategy.
+The Company utilizes a strategic method called the Core Missionary Task (Entry, evangelism, discipleship, healthy church formation, leadership training, and partnership and exit).
+Partnering with Company teams in one of these categories is a great way to implement strategy.
 Other strategies include aiding in-country churches with VBS, caring for in-country missionaries, diaspora work, replanting/revitalization work, and being involved in open-air preaching.
 The goal of our strategy should always be the fulfillment of the Great Commission.
 So, whatever strategy you choose to implement, it should have as its thrust, the Great Commission.

 ### What expectations does the CGCS have of faculty members?
    * See professor expectation list **[by clicking here](/for-faculty/mission-trips-faculty/professor-expectations.html)**.
 There are expectations before the trip, during the trip, and after the trip.
 Please read these carefully.